 ABOVE: BIG DADDY: The 30m Telecom "Warkworth 2" dish being handed over to AUT University today.
-BELOW: AUT's 12m dish (on hill at rear).
+BELOW: AUT's 12m dish from US company Patriot Systems (on hill at rear).
 The $2 million dish includes a $300,000 atomic clock for exact synchronization with other radio telescopes.
-Around 60 dishes will be needed in NZ if Australasian wins the $4 billion Square Kilometre Array project.
+Around 60 dishes will be needed in NZ if Australasian wins the $2.4 billion Square Kilometre Array project (click to zoom).

 Before the Southern Cross Cable was laid across the Pacific in 2000, Telecom’s 30m satellite dish at Warkworth, north of Auckland, provided New Zealand’s primary broadband link with the outside world.
 It's also been used for TV, and international phone calls.

 Telecom has now decommissioned the monster "Warkworth 2" dish and, this Friday, handed it over to AUT University on a 20-year lease.

 The dish will be used by AUT’s Institute for Radio Astronomy and Space Research (IRASR) to study star formation, the Milky Way’s centre and gaseous components of our Galaxy.

 The university already has its own 12m dish at the Warkworth Satellite Station, built and installed last year, for around $2 million, by US company Patriot Systems.

 The two dishes will now be networked together.

 This could be the start of something very, very big.
 AUT’s Warkworth project forms the centerpiece of the New Zealand half of the Australia-NZ government-backed bid for the Square Kilometre Array (SKA), a $4 billion megascience project that will be awarded next year (a South Africa-led consortium is also in the running; Brazil and China were in the race but dropped out).